 I believe in learning.
-At the same time I admit that, I recognize that life is so busy and demanding.
+At the same time I admit that, I also recognize that life is so busy and demanding.
 There are so many distractions.
 Maybe study has taken a back seat to the fast-paced life we lead.
-I think that believers in Christ should have a natural curiosity about Him and should find time to learn about Him.
+I think that believers in Christ should have a natural curiosity about Him and they should find time to learn about Him.
 Maybe if reading the Bible is too difficult, we can find other good things to read and discuss.

 Disclaimer: I am a learner like you.
 I am not a seminary trained theologian.
 I have a PhD in communication but not in theology.
 I am a Sunday School teacher.
 I do have a “natural curiosity” about my faith.
 I want to learn more and through my learning, I want to grow closer to God.
 I volunteer in several places at my church but I am not a paid staff member.
 Officially, I do not represent the church.
 As Thom Rainer would say, I try to be a good “Church Member” but that is really all I am–a member of the church, like you.